schorschii/Simple-Signer/README.md

 - Enter the path to your certificate file and your certificate's passphrase, then click:
   - **Sign**: allows multiple users to place their signature
   - **Certify**: places your signature and locks the document - after that, no further signature can be added
+  - **Draw Stamp**: you can optionally place a visual stamp on the document which is linked to your signature

 ## Development
 ### I18n